kojiishi/snap-height/README.md

 # Overview

-This proposal differs from the current [CSS Line Grid] in the following 2 points:
+This proposal has 2 key factors:

-1. Instead of snapping to the line grid, it controls heights of lines and boxes so that lines align to grids as a consequence.
+1. It controls heights of lines and boxes so that, when used alone, lines align to grids as a consequence.
-2. Instead of defining grids,
-it relies on [CSS Custom Properties] for authors to assign a value to multiple boxes and multiple properties.
+2. It relies on [CSS Custom Properties] and normal CSS inheritance rules for authors to assign a value to multiple boxes and multiple properties.